LegendBegins/Custom-BBCode/README.md

 # Custom Python BBCode
-An easily-extendable recursive BBCode parser for Python
+An easily-extendable BBCode parser for Python

 How to customize: